apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 * **EXTERNAL**

-    Table is defined using the path provided as LOCATION, does not use default location for this table.
+    Table is defined using the path provided as `LOCATION`, does not use default location for this table.

 * **PARTITIONED BY**